Latest BlogVIEW ALL

-The Echo acoustic droplet ejection (ADE) technology has revolutionized liquid handling with its non-contact, high-precision, high-speed capabilities for transferring liquids using acoustic energy.
+The Echo acoustic droplet ejection (ADE) technology has revolutionized liquid handling with its non-contact, high-precision, high-speed capabilities for transferring liquids using acoustic energy (with 2.5 nL and 25 nL dispensing capability).
 Sound waves eject precisely-sized droplets from the source plate onto the destination plate suspended above.

 Dr. David McClymont Head of Automation, London DNA Foundry

 Pere Mir Pardo, Ph.DLab Manager IGENOMIX, Valencia

 Carla Grandori, M.D., Ph.D.
 CEO, SEngine Precision Medicine